-The Big Four Pedestrian/Bicycle Bridge spans the Ohio River and connects Louisville, Kentucky to Jeffersonville, Indiana.
+The Big Four Bridge spans the Ohio River and connects Louisville, Kentucky to Jeffersonville, Indiana for Pedestrains and Bicyclists.

-The ramp coming off of the Big Four Bridge into Historic Downtown Jeffersonville is scheduled to be opened in 2014 for pedestrians and bicyclists.
+The ramp coming off of the Big Four Bridge into Historic Downtown Jeffersonville opened May 2014.

 There are many great shops & restaurants within walking distance of the Big Four Bridge, and more coming all the time.

 click to view larger map.
 Please note: This map does not list all the wonderful businesses in downtown Jeffersonville.
 It only shows the retail businesses within a short walk of the Big Four Bridge.
 For a more complete listing of businesses in downtown Jeffersonville please see our business directory.

 AUGUST 18, 2014 – if you build it, they will come.

 JULY 14, 2014 – The Big Four Bridge will soon be decked out in special computerized lighting capable of illuminating the span in patterns of dancing, colorful lighting that will be visible for miles up and down river.

 JULY 2, 2014 – The city’s first sculptural bike racks are in the ground, and their use is threefold.